-When a thread T calls pthread_cond_wait(), the mutex is unlocked and then the thread is blocked on the condition variable.
-It is possible for another thread to acquire the mutex after thread T has released it, but before it is blocked.
-If a thread signals this condition variable after this mutex has been acquired by another thread, then thread T will respond to the signal as if it had taken place after it had been blocked.
-This means that it will re-acquire the mutex as soon as it can and the call will return.
+the mutex buf\mutex is unlocked and then the thread is blocked on the condition variable buf\cond.
+It is possible for another thread $T_2$ to acquire the mutex after thread $T_1$ has released it, but before $T_1$ is blocked on the condition.
+If a third thread $T_3$ signals this condition variable after this mutex has been acquired by $T_2$ , then thread $T_1$ will respond to the signal as if it had taken place after it had been blocked.
+This means that it will re-acquire the mutex from $T_2$ as soon as it can and its call to pthread\cond\wait(&buf\cond, &buf\mutex) will return.

 The fact that a thread returns from a wait on a condition variable does not imply anything about the boolean predicate associated with this condition variable.
 It might be true or false.
+This might occur for reasons such as the following:

+• The blocked thread is awakened due to a signal delivered to it because of a programming error.

+- Several threads are waiting for the same signal and they take turns acquiring the mutex, in which case any one of them can then modify the condition they all waited for. - A Pthreads library implementation is permitted to issue spurious wakeups to a waiting thread without violating the Pthreads standard.
+This can occur when Pthreads programs are run on multi-processors.

-This is because a thread can return from a call to either of these functions due to a spurious wakeup.
-A spurious wakeup might occur, for example, if a signal is delivered to the blocked thread.
-It can also occur under certain conditions when a multi-threaded program is running on a multiprocessor.
-Therefore, calls to wait on condition variables should be inside a loop, not in a simple if statement.
-For example, the above producer code should properly be written as
+Therefore, calls to wait on condition variables should be inside a loop, not in a simple if-statement.
+For example, the above producer code should be written as

 '''

 generate data_chunk to store into the buffer;

 pthread_mutex_lock(&buffer_mutex);

-while ( buffer_is_full() ) {
+while ( bufferpool_is_full() ) {

-pthread_cond_wait(&buffer_has_space, &buffer_mutex);
+pthread_cond_wait(&bufferpool_has_space, &buffer_mutex);

 }

 add data chunk to buffer;

-pthread_mutex_unlock(&region_mutex);
+pthread_mutex_unlock(&buffer_mutex);

 pthread_cond_signal(&data_is_available);

 '''